pierDipi/knative-eventing-ai-demo/training/README.md

 # - Use class `knative`
 # - Press `w` to draw a box, `a`/`d` to go to the previous/next image
 ```

+Then manually partition images in `training/TensorFlow/workspace/training_01/images` into `test` and `train` folders.